mmoawadd209/log-analysis-project/README.md

 * Unzip file to extract newsdata.sql This file should be inside the Vagrant folder.
 * Open a terminal windows and navigate to your VM folder Vagrant.
 * Use Commands 'vagrant up' to start the VM and'vagrant ssh' to connect to it.
-* cd to /vagrant shared folder.
+* Change directory to /vagrant shared folder.
 * Load the database using 'psql -d news -f newsdata.sql'
-* connect to the database using 'psql -d news'.
+* Connect to the database using 'psql -d news'.
-* create the following views:
+* Create the following views:

     * popular_articles

     ```sql
       create or replace view popular_articles as
       select articles.title, count(*) as count